What Types Of Attachment Are Healthy and Unhealthy?

 What Are the Types of Attachment?

 Researchers have studied attachment for many decades.
-In the mid-1900s, psychoanalyst John Bowlby developed his attachment theory based on his clinical experiences with patients along with his studies.
+In the mid-1900s, psychoanalyst John Bowlby developed his attachment theory based on his clinical experiences with patients and his studies.
 Bowlby's work was primarily with children and adolescents, but he noted in one of his scientific papers that attachments form throughout the lifespan.

 Mary Ainsworth worked with Bowlby.
 On her own, she developed the Strange Situation test to find out more about infant attachment.
 Later, Cindy Hazan and Phillip Shaver took Bowlby's and Ainsworth's concepts to develop adult attachment theory.